 There are many traces of ancient cultures that existed in the country in the distant past.
-The San people left a priceless and unique collection of Stone Age paintings and engravings in South Africa, which is also the largest in the world.
-The mountains, especially the Drakensberg range and those in the Cape, are home to fascinating rock art panels.
+Experts estimate that there are 250 000 rock-art sites south of the Zambezi.
+The San people left a priceless and unique collection of Stone Age paintings and engravings in South Africa, which is also the largest of its type in the world.
+The mountains, especially the Drakensberg range and those in the Cape, are home to fascinating rock-art panels.